The Fun Police have spoken. Sliding with your kids is out.

 This isn’t the first time an innocent piece of playground equipment has come under fire.
-Have a look at the latest child injury report from several New South Wales universities.
-Turns out, all playground equipment is pretty much off limits.
+Have a look at this child injury report from several New South Wales universities.
+Turns out, all playground equipment is pretty much off-limits.

 I suppose we should just accept that outside play is too dangerous and give the kids the iPad instead.
 If we let them fiddle with it long enough, maybe they will invent an app that lets them go back to the time of our own childhoods when playing at a park (unsupervised, even) wasn’t a cause for concern.